Unit 1: Foundations of Longevity Coaching¶

 Weeks 1-2: Evaluate all interventions, optimize what's working, increase intensity or complexity if appropriate, adjust or remove what isn't working, and ensure everything is sustainable long-term.

-Success at Month 3 looks like: Clear roadmap for the next 1-3 years and sustainable systems in place, with the client confident in long-term plan and ongoing coaching structure established.
+Success at Month 3 looks like: Clear roadmap for the next 1-3 years and sustainable systems in place, with the client confident in the long-term plan and ongoing coaching structure established.
+It’s a lot of planning, and it’s also what turns short-term effort into long-term change.

 Example: For Sarah, Month 3 creates her Year 1 roadmap: maintain sleep and movement gains, add basic nutrition improvements (protein at meals), continue stress management, and her Year 2-3 roadmap focuses on optimizing biomarkers, adding strength training, and building a complete routine.

 This approach is a guide, not a rigid protocol.
-Some clients move faster because they're highly motivated and ready for more, while others need slower pacing because they're overwhelmed, resistant, or dealing with complex situations, so adapt to each person.
+Some clients move faster because they're highly motivated and ready for more, while others need slower pacing because they’re overwhelmed, unsure about change right now, or dealing with complex situations.
+Either way, you adapt to the person in front of you.
+Sometimes “slow” is the smart choice.

 For clients with existing health conditions: Coordinate with healthcare providers, prioritize interventions that support medical treatment, and be extra careful about scope.